Noise is All You Need: Solving Linear Inverse Problems by Noise Combination Sampling with Diffusion Models: Introduction

 \section{Introduction}

-Diffusion models have emerged as a powerful class of generative models, achieving state-of-the-art results in high-fidelity image generation, audio synthesis, video modeling, and even language modeling~\citep{ho2020denoisingdiffusionprobabilisticmodels, rombach2022highresolutionimagesynthesislatent, podell2024sdxl, ho2022video, nie2025largelanguagediffusionmodels, gat2024discrete}.
-Beyond their impressive generative capabilities, researchers have also recognized their strong zero-shot potential for a variety of related tasks, including inpainting, depth estimation, segmentation, and classification~\citep{lugmayr2022repaint, tian2024diffuse, li2023your}.

-Notably, it has been shown that diffusion models, without any additional training, can effectively solve general linear inverse problems by injecting information during the stochastic denoising steps~\citep{wang2022zero, chung2023diffusion, cardosomonte, dou2024diffusion, he2024manifold, kim2025regularization}.
-These tasks include denoising, inpainting, and super-resolution.
-Such powerful plug-and-play, training-free approaches have been adopted in more complex settings, including nonlinear and deep learning-guided generation tasks such as style transfer and image editing~\citep{yu2023freedom, he2024manifold, shi2024dragdiffusion, ye2024tfg}.
-However, since the imposed guidance drives the trajectory away from the manifold of real data and disrupts the consistency of the generation process, existing methods suffer from sampling instability and rely on complex hyperparameter tuning and long sampling schedules to compensate for the limited influence of the guidance~\citep{wang2022zero,song2023solving, yang2024guidance, zhang2025improving}.
+Diffusion models (DMs) have achieved state-of-the-art results in image generation, audio synthesis, video modeling, and language modeling~\citep{ho2020denoisingdiffusionprobabilisticmodels, rombach2022highresolutionimagesynthesislatent, podell2024sdxl, ho2022video, nie2025largelanguagediffusionmodels, gat2024discrete}, and show strong zero-shot potential for tasks such as inpainting, depth estimation, and segmentation~\citep{lugmayr2022repaint, tian2024diffuse, li2023your}.
+Without additional training, DMs can be used to solve various inverse problems by injecting observational information during the stochastic denoising process~\citep{wang2022zero, chung2023diffusion, cardosomonte, dou2024diffusion, he2024manifold, kim2025regularization}.
+Such powerful plug-and-play approaches have further been extended to more specialized settings, including deep learning-guided generation tasks such as style transfer, image editing~\citep{yu2023freedom, he2024manifold, shi2024dragdiffusion, ye2024tfg}, and scientific inverse problems~\citep{zheng2025inversebench}.
+However, existing methods often suffer from sampling instability and therefore rely on complex hyperparameter tuning and long sampling schedules to compensate for the limited effectiveness of the guidance~\citep{wang2022zero, song2023solving, yang2024guidance, zhang2025improving, zheng2025inversebench}.